Do's and Don'ts of Medicare Compliance

 Permission to Contact

 Every interaction with a potential client has a starting point.
-Due to a change reflected in the 2019 MCMG and now in the Medicare Advantage & Part D Communication Requirements, agents are permitted to make unsolicited direct contact with potential enrollees via email.
-However, the email must have an opt-out option in order to remain compliant.
-Additionally, the content of any unsolicited email cannot intend to steer a recipient into choosing or retaining a plan.
+While agents are permitted to make unsolicited direct contact with potential enrollees via email, the email must have an opt-out option to remain compliant.
+Additionally, the content of any unsolicited email cannot steer a recipient into choosing or retaining a plan.
 A compliant email would promote your services rather than any specific plans.

-Agents are still not allowed to approach potential enrollees in common areas or make unsolicited phone calls.
+Agents are still not allowed to approach potential enrollees in common areas, make unsolicited phone calls, or go door to door.

 To begin the conversation with potential enrollees, you’ll want to obtain Permission to Contact (PTC).
-You can use lead providers to send out business reply cards (BRCs) or flyers including an optional form to collect this permission.
-Please note that lead generation entities are now considered a TPMO and must comply with certain requirements.
+You can use lead providers to send out business reply cards (BRCs) or flyers including an optional form to collect this permission, providing the BRC or flyer complies with all regulatory requirements such as the required disclaimer of the Telephone Consumer Protection Act.
+In addition, you should note that PTC and BRCs now expire after 12 months or when their purpose has been served.
+Please note that lead generation entities are now considered TPMOs and must comply with certain requirements.

-• Disclose to Ritter and or carriers any subcontracted relationships (such as the use of a third-party lead-generation company) used for marketing, lead generation, and enrollment
+• Disclose to the carrier(s) and/or Ritter any subcontracted relationships (such as the use of a third-party lead-generation company) used for marketing, lead generation, and enrollment.

-• Report to Ritter and or carriers monthly any staff disciplinary actions associated with beneficiary interaction to the plan
+• Develop a plan and report monthly to the carrier(s) and/or Ritter any staff disciplinary actions associated with beneficiary interaction to the plan or violations of any requirements associated with beneficiary interaction to the plan.

 • Verbally when communicating with a beneficiary through the telephone